mjc4thewin/midwestjs-conf2017/README.md

 # MidwestJS Conference Mobile App using Ionic 3

-Gave a talk on Ionic at Midwest JS 2017.
-I used the Ionic CLI to scafold this app and load conference data to demonstrate some of Ionic's features
+I was invited to give an Ionic talk at Midwest JS 2017 in Minneapolis.
+Using the Ionic CLI and the conference template I was able to scafold this Midwest JS app to demonstrate some of Ionic's features.